 Why Engagement Via Targeting Employees Should Be an Organizational Priority for 2023

 Engaged employees work longer, have a better sense of top priorities for the company, and are largely more productive than disengaged employees.
 Most organizations have a lot of room for improvement in this area.
-According to a 2016 Gallup poll, only 32.6 percent of employees are engaged.

 There are a lot of ways to engage employees on-site at the office, but businesses are also realizing that it is time to meet employees wherever they are.
 This is where mobile technology comes into play.